 Learn more: A guide to further reading and some ‘extra’ material.

 Questions, answers, questions

 Avoid re-reading just for the sake of it.
-Instead, trying answering the questions.
-Students are obsessed by MCQ format questions — because they dominate their exams — but the evidence is that open ended questions are a much better way to test and reinforce learning.
-For the questions, I provide short textual answers on the attached PDFs, but I also provide short video (talkovers) in which I can explain my reasoning more thoroughly.
+Instead, try answering the questions.
+Students are obsessed by MCQ format questions — because they dominate their exams — but the evidence is that open ended questions are a much better way to reinforce learning.
+For the questions, I provide short textual answers on the attached PDFs, but I also provide short (talkover) videos in which I can explain my reasoning more thoroughly.
 See what you think.

-I make use of different types of videos: direct talking to camera; talkovers; quizzes; demonstrations, as well a few in which I meet my doppelgänger.
+I make use of different types of videos: direct talking to camera; talkovers; quizzes; demonstrations, as well a few in which I meet my doppelgänger….
 Sometimes I cover similar content in the video and the text, although the style and level of detail differs.
 The placeholder will always tell you how long a video lasts……and there are no adverts.
 Personally, I would watch the video first before reading the text.

-There is some material here that I do not think is core, but which some may find interesting.
+I provide a guide to further reading and some material that is not core, but which you might find interesting.
 If Botox is your thing, you might want to explore this a little more.
 I draw the line at ‘scrotox‘ however.

 Atlas of skin cancer

 If you like mind-mapping, below is a simple visual display of the disorders mentioned in skincancer909.
-The ones on the right hand side starting on the top are the most important.
-You only need to know a time amount about some of these terms.
+The ones on the right hand side, starting on the top, are the most important.
+You only need to know a small amount about some of the diagnoses on the left.
 Click on the figure to see a larger version within the browser.
 You can download a PDF version by clicking here.
 This figure is not meant to induce a state of panic nor despair.

 Skincancer909 by Jonathan Rees is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Where different rights apply for any figures, this is indicated in the text.